 47. The History Of Benjamin Franklin – Benjamin Franklin Life History

-- Soon, he travelled to Philadelphia and began working for a printer there.
+- Soon, he traveled to Philadelphia and began working for a printer there.
 That is the same city where he met his wife, Deborah Read.

 - He became a successful printer and even opened a bookstore, gaining wealth.
 His book series The Poor Richard’s Almanack brought him more fame.

-- Gradually, he also gained interest in science and invented bifocals, the glass armonica and the Franklin stove.
+- Gradually, he also gained interest in science and invented bifocals, glass armonica, and Franklin stove.